polykhel/bills/SYNC_SETUP.md

 - Active profile and month selections

 ### Google Drive Storage

+You can choose between two storage locations:

+**1. Hidden App Folder (Default - Recommended)**
-- Data is stored in Google Drive's app data folder
+- File stored in Google Drive's hidden app data folder
 - Only your app can access this folder
-- Not visible in the user's regular Drive files
+- Not visible in your regular Drive files
+- More secure (hidden from other apps)
 - Automatically synced across devices
+- Cannot be accidentally deleted or modified

+**2. Visible Folder**
+- File stored in Drive root as `bills-sync.json`
+- Visible in your regular Drive interface
+- Easy to verify backups exist
+- Can manually download/share if needed
+- Still encrypted for security

+**Note:** Changing storage location requires signing out and signing in again with different permissions.

 ### Sync Logic
 - Compares timestamps between local and cloud data